dex4er/tf/README.md

 ### `tf refresh`

-The same as `terraform apply -refresh-only` with less verbose output.
+The same as `terraform refresh` with less verbose output.

 Additional options can be used: `-counters` shows counters with processed resources, `-compact` skips the content of the resources, `-short` removes